noface-0/S-NAS/README.md

 - `--min-delta`: Minimum change to qualify as improvement for early stopping
 - `--monitor`: Metric to monitor for early stopping ('val_acc' or 'val_loss')
 - `--num-workers`: Number of worker threads for data loading
+- `--checkpoint-frequency`: Save a checkpoint every N generations (0 to disable)
+- `--resume-from`: Path to a checkpoint file to resume search from

 ## Custom Datasets